y0m0/exceedra_tech_test/README.md

 the data.
 This comes from the fact that there are no overlapping "Valid from Date" values between a record and is direct successor.
-So there is no certain way to prove that the records are also sorted by "Value", even thought at first glance it might looks like they are.
+So there is no certain way to prove that the records are also sorted by "Value", even thought at first glance it might look like they are.

-A consequent assumption that could be made by looking at this particular set of data is that this is the result of a very specific query, so any consequent call to the same query will generate a resulting set of data sorted in same fashion.
+Consequently, it is possible to make the assumption that this particular set of data is the result of a very specific query.
+Hence, any consequent call to the same query will generate a resulting set of data sorted in same fashion
-See the [Extra thoughts](#extra-thoughts) section at the end for a possible solution when the data is not sorted.
+See the [Extra thoughts](#extra-thoughts) section at the end for a possible alternative solution when the data is not sorted.

-So if we take into account this assumption we can leverage it to drastically reduce the amount of operation needed to find duplicate records with overlapping dates.
-This effectively reduce the whole process to a maximum of 4 comparisons between each record n and the record n + 1.
+If we take into account this assumption, we can leverage it to drastically reduce the amount of operation needed to find duplicate records with overlapping dates.
+This effectively reduces the whole process to a maximum of 4 comparisons between each record n and the record n + 1.

 By further analyzing this particular dataset we can also see that the records